andreabassi78/napari-sim-processor/README.md

 ![raw](https://github.com/andreabassi78/napari-sim-processor/raw/main/images/Picture3.png)
 **Napari viewer with widgets showing a SIM reconstruction**

+## GPU processing

+The underlying processing classes will use numpy (and FFTW if available) for its calculations.
+For GPU accelerated processing you need to have either the PyTorch (tested with torch v1.11.0+cu113) or the CuPy (tested with cupy-cuda113 v10.4.0) package installed.
+Make sure to match the package cuda version to the CUDA library installed on your system otherwise PyTorch will default to CPU and CuPy will not work at all.

+Both packages give significant speedup on even relatively modest CUDA GPUs compared to Numpy, and PyTorch running on the CPU only can show improvements relative to numpy and FFTW.
+Selection of which processing package to use is via a ComboBox in the napari_sim_processor widget.
+Only available packages are shown.

+Other than requiring a CUDA GPU it is advisable to have significant GPU memory available, particularly when processing large datasets.
+Batch processing is the most memory hungry of the methods, but can process 280x512x512 datasets on a 4GB GPU.

 ## Contributing

 Contributions are very welcome.
 Tests can be run with [tox], please ensure